Director of Stewardship & Operations

 Barbara A. Shapiro

-The purpose of the Action Council is to further Literature for All of Us' mission by building awareness of the organization with young people, supporting outreach initiatives and organizing small fundraisers.
+The purpose of the Junior Board is to further Literature for All of Us' mission by building awareness of the organization with young people, supporting outreach initiatives and organizing small fundraisers.
 Members are people who value literature, philanthropy and social justice and are typically between the ages of 20 - 40.